-TrAP and the municipality of Tromsø have started a new collaboration.
-Together we will work to make the cultural arenas of the city more relevant to the ever more diverse population of Tromsø.
-See our upcoming events here.
+TrAP and the municipality of Tromsø work together to make the cultural arenas of the city more relevant to the ever more diverse population of Tromsø.
+See our past and upcoming events here.

 Meetings.
 Art.
 Stories.
 A survival guide for artists who recently arrived in Norway, by Marie Skeie and Motaz al Habbash.
-Open Call: Apply now to participate.
+Welcome to the launch of Here and There, October 23.

 Nine authors from all around the world contribute in this science fiction magazine, which is the third edition in our 10 investigations series.